WHY FOOD FIGHT?

 What will the funds raised support?

 All net proceeds from Food Fight will be donated to the Scleroderma Foundation to support its three-fold mission of SUPPORT, EDUCATION and RESEARCH.
-Learn more at www.scleroderma.org or view this video from the Scleroderma Foundation.
+Learn more at www.scleroderma.org.